-The main objective of the overall GET FiT Program is to assist East African nations in pursuing a climate resilient low carbon development path resulting in growth, poverty reduction and climate change mitigation.
-The roll-out of the programme has started in Uganda.
-In Uganda, GET FiT intends to leverage private investments into renewable energy generation projects and to fast-track a portfolio of small-scale renewable energy generation projects, promoted by private developers and with a total installed capacity of roughly 150 MW and approximately 800GWh production per year, transforming Uganda’s energy mix within a period of 3-5 years.
-In addition, the first grid-connected solar PV projects are to be facilitated, allowing for additional generation capacity of approximately 20 MWp/ 30 GWh.
+The main objective of the GET FiT Program is to assist East African nations in pursuing a climate resilient low-carbon development path resulting in growth, poverty reduction and climate change mitigation.
+The roll-out of the program will start in Uganda in Phase 1 and is intended to fast-track a portfolio of currently 17 small-scale RE generation projects promoted by private developers with a total installed capacity of currently roughly 150 MW MW and approximately 800 GWh production p.a., transforming Uganda’s energy mix within a period of 3-5 years.
+In addition through the EU-AITF funding, the first grid-connected solar PV projects are to be facilitated, providing an additional generation capacity of approximately 20 MWp/ 30 GWh.

 The EU-AITF SE4ALL Investment Grant of EUR 20 million will be used to make small-scale renewable energy generation projects − between 1 MW and 20 MW installed capacity − financially viable.
 It will co-finance a Premium Payment Mechanism which will enable such projects to reach financial close and implementation.
 The payment of this premium will increase the regulated feed-in tariff to a sustainable level and support, in particular, the Solar Facility with the aim of introducing the first grid-connected solar PV plants to Uganda.
 The first solar plant has been commissioned in November 2016, the second plant in September 2017.